 Before implementing a data backup solution, you should consider the following:

 - Have data handling policies and a scalable solution: First, you’ll have to determine some of your policies regarding data backups.
 Keep in mind that you should be future-minded when planning this out, unless you think you’ll be going out of business soon.
 This means that you should be planning for an increased amount of data as time passes, meaning that you also want to have a scalable backup solution to accommodate it.
+This should also include all the employees that will be handling and storing data.
 Here are some policies to think about:

 - What data needs to be backed up, how often backups are taken, how these backups are accessed, and which tools will enable backups to be taken.